 Joe laid in his bed, still dressed.
 It was midnight.
 Laura had not responded to any of his dozens of follow-up texts.
 He stared at the screen, waiting for something, anything.

 A light filtered through his window, a faint orb.
-He stood up on his mattress, in both excitement and fear.
+He stood up on his mattress, in a mixture of both excitement and fear.
 Had something returned for him?
 He grabbed his clock off his side table, clutching it in forcefully in his fists.

-Had they returned for him, to answer all his remaining questions?
+Had they returned for him, to answer all his questions?
 And what had happened to Sandra?

 He came closer to the window.

-The orb shifted, but it was not what he had hoped it to be: a hole had emerged in the stormy sky.
+The orb shifted, but it was not what he had hoped it to be: a hole had been dug in the stormy sky.
 The moon watched him through his window.

 Joe returned to his bed and sat on the edge, cradling his chin in his hands.